iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ```
  $ cd IoT-JumpWay-Intel-Examples/Intel-Movidius/TASS
- $ make run
+ $ make all
 ```

-This will run ncprofile, nccompile and run:
+This will:

-1. Downloads the TensorFlow checkpoint file.
+1. Download the TensorFlow checkpoint file.
-2. Runs the conversion/save python script to generate network.meta file.
+2. Run the conversion/save python script to generate network.meta file.
-3. Profiles, Compiles and Checks the network using the Neural Compute SDK.
+3. Profile, Compile and Check the network using the Neural Compute SDK.

+Once you have done this you should see a file called **graph**, for this tutorial to work you need to rename this file on your device to **igraph**.
+This will allow you to switch between the Inception V3 model and the Yolo model without having to recompile the graph every time.

 ## TASS Movidius Configuration Modes